But who the heck cares about fonts, really?

-Now, I don’t recommend using any type of cursive font for your landing page, even if you’re a luxurious high-end private jet company.
+Now, I don’t recommend using any type of cursive font for your landing page or website, even if you’re a luxurious high-end private jet company.

 People who sit down at a restaurant aren’t about to leave.
 They’ll take their time to read and understand a menu.

-Your landing page visitor on the other hand?
+Your website visitor on the other hand?
 They’re one click away from checking out your competition.

 Tommy Walker, former editor at Conversion XL, put together a fantastic in-depth article about typography and conversion rates.
 In it, he shares a conversion rate test created on the New York Times website.